nim-lang/Nim/doc/manual.md

     "City of " & x
   ```

-`do` is written after the parentheses enclosing the regular proc params.
+`do` is written after the parentheses enclosing the regular procedure parameters.
-The proc expression represented by the `do` block is appended to the routine
+The procedure expression represented by the `do` block is appended to the routine
 call as the last argument.
 In calls using the command syntax, the `do` block
 will bind to the immediately preceding expression rather than the command call.